AleksandarPredic/predic-gutenberg-blocks/README.md

 into the Gutenberg blocks.

 ## Dependencies
-* WordPress (the lates version, the better)
+* WordPress (the latest version, the better)
 * Active Gutenberg editor (Not disabled)
 * PHP: 7.2 or above
-* Composer autoloader dependency
+* Composer autoloader
 * Node package manager

 ## Development process
 * Clone the repository
 * Run `npm install`
-* Visit every plugin README.md file and follow the instructions for the installation.
+* Visit every plugin README.md file and follow the instructions for the installation
-* The advice is to use Symbolic links to link the folders to the external WP installation and not to copy the whole repository to the wp-content/plugins directory.
+* The advice is to use Symbolic links to link the folders to the external WP installation and not to copy the whole repository to the wp-content/plugins directory

 ## Generate plugin zip file for the production
 * Run `npm run bundle-base` and the file `predic-api-base.zip` will be generated